aayushoza/Crypto-Tracker/README.md

 #### 3. Docusaurus Documentation

-This documentation of the project is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+The documentation of the project is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ### Installation